Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

 18. Amazon RDS supports multiple database engines to choose from.
 Which of the following is not one of them?
     - A. PostgreSQL.
     - B. Oracle.
-    - C. Microsoft SQL Server.
+    - C. Microsoft SQL Server. /Aurora/ MariaDB
     - D. Teradata.
+[Teradata is a commercial data warehouse and analytics platform.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D